-- (4) In and with respect to any period during which rights are suspended under subsection (2) or (3) - (a) a proceeding of any kind may not be instituted under this Act by or on behalf of the organisation concerned or any of its members; - (b) the organisation concerned shall not be joined as an applicant in any proceeding referred to in paragraph (a); - (c) an award or order shall not be made or be deemed to have been made for the benefit of the organisation concerned or any of its members; and - (d) rights or entitlements shall be deemed not to become due to the organisation or its members under this Act or any award or order in force thereunder.
+- paid within that period, suspended from the end of that period until the penalty is paid. - (4) In and with respect to any period during which rights are suspended under subsection (2) or (3) - a proceeding of any kind may not be instituted under this Act by or on behalf of the organisation concerned or any of its members: - the organisation concerned shall not be joined as an applicant in any proceeding referred to in paragraph (a); - an award or order shall not be made or be deemed to (c) have been made for the benefit of the organisation concerned or any of its members; and - rights or entitlements shall be deemed not to become due (d) to the organisation or its members under this Act or any award or order in force thereunder.